Scheduled MonumentsEnglandMoated site known as Franklin's Island

 Moated site known as Franklin's Island is a scheduled monument protected by Historic England under reference 1017002.
 View the official record →

-Franklin's Island is a moated site located in Essex, England, representing a form of medieval settlement and land management characteristic of the twelfth to sixteenth centuries.
+Franklin's Island is a moated site located in Essex, England, dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017002.

 Moated site known as Franklin's Island is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017002.